Blosc/blogsite/posts/dynamic-plugins.rst

 .. description:
 .. type: text

-**Updated: 2021-08-03**
+**Updated: 2023-08-03**
-We have added a new example of a dynamic filter for Python.
+Added a new example of a dynamic filter for Python.
 Also, we have improved the content so that it can work more as a tutorial on how to make dynamic plugins for Blosc2.
-Finally, we have added support for dynamic plugins on Windows and MacOS/ARM64.
+Finally, there is support now for dynamic plugins on Windows and MacOS/ARM64.
 Enjoy!

 The Blosc Development Team is excited to announce that the latest version of `C-Blosc2 <https://github.com/Blosc/c-blosc2>`_ and `Python-Blosc2 <https://github.com/Blosc/python-blosc2>`_ include a great new feature: the ability to dynamically load plugins, such as codecs and filters.
 This means that these codecs